 Communicate with the IRS

 An Enrolled Agent is a tax expert authorized to represent you in all dealings with the IRS.
-At Lothamer, all of our EAs are also tax attorneys or CPAs, meaning they have extensive experience communicating with these authorities.
+At Lothamer, all of our EAs are also tax professionals or tax professionals, meaning they have extensive experience communicating with these authorities.

 We have numerous options when it comes to handling SFRs, depending on your unique situation.
 These include: